 A typical question often asked of me this time of year actually relates to planning for the next school year.
 Parents seek information about how class lists are developed for their child.
 Although informal planning begins sooner, the formal process of developing class lists begins right before school lets out.
-I choose to wait until then to help maintain a focus on what still needs to be accomplished during the current year.
-In April, parents will be given an opportunity to provide input into the process.
+We choose to wait until then to help maintain a focus on what still needs to be accomplished during the current year.
+In April, parents will be given the opportunity to provide input into the process.
 A letter will be sent home for parents to share any information about their child that would help us in determining classroom placement.
 Once this information has been received, our school staff will work collaboratively with all of the data we have to develop class lists for next school year.

 As a group we must consider many variables.
 They include, but are not limited to the following:

 - Careful attention and consideration for the education needs and learning style of each child